Appearance

 dbr.divify

 By default, myDBR shows report results as HTML tables.
-With the dbr.divify command, you can use DIVs.
-This allows for more flexible formatting in CSS and post-processing in JavaScript.
+The dbr.divify command allows using DIVs instead.
+This enables more flexible formatting with CSS and post-processing with JavaScript.

 An example query: